 The temps are going to be in the high 90s all month and it is going to feel even hotter because of the intense humidity.

 If you aren’t familiar with the humidity in Florida, it is a sticky feeling like you are constantly sweating even when you are standing still.

 You will find that your body has a much harder time cooling off due to the humidity so you are going to want to stay hydrated.

-Disney World parks are prepared by offering free cold water and having misting fans strategically placed in places where people tend to congregates (like outdoor queues).
+Disney World parks are prepared by offering free cold water and having misting fans strategically placed in places where people tend to congregate (like outdoor queues).

 Why You Should Visit a Disney Waterpark

-Trips to Disney World in August means that you will need to take time to cool off and one of the best ways to do this is at one of the Disney waterparks.
+Trips to Disney World in August mean that you will need to take time to cool off and one of the best ways to do this is at one of the Disney waterparks.

 Disney World has two different waterparks to choose from.